Finite torsors over strongly $F$-regular singularities: On the existence of a maximal cover

-Hence, every abelian $G$-torsor over $U=\Spec^{\circ} R$ extends across to a $G$-torsor over $X$ if and only if the abelian group $\Hom(G^{\vee}, \textnormal{Pic}_{R/\kay}(U))$ is trivial.
-We would wish to use this to simplify our forthcoming arguments.
-However, to the best of the author's knowledge, it is unknown whether Boutot's theory of the local Picard scheme and his SES extend to general $I$ of height at least $2$.
-It is worth recalling that this is very limiting for us.
-Firstly, because we are interested in obtaining potential global results like in \cite{BhattCarvajalRojasGrafSchwedeTucker}, and secondly, the case $I=\fram$ is most interesting only for surfaces singularities, however, we are interested in higher dimensions.
+Recall that, since $G$ is commutative, the group $H^i(X_{\textnormal{fl}},G)$ (defined via derived-functor cohomology of sheaves of abelian groups) is isomorphic to the group $\check{H}^i(X_{\textnormal{fl}},G)$ (defined via torsors and gerbes); see \autoref{def.torsors}.
+Thus, every commutative $G$-torsor over $U$ extends to a $G$-torsor over $X$ if and only if $\Hom(G^{\vee}, \textnormal{Pic}_{R/\kay}(U))$ is trivial.
+This could be used to simplify our forthcoming arguments.
+However, to the best of the author's knowledge, it is unknown whether Boutot's theory of the local Picard scheme and \autoref{eqn.BuototSES} extend to general $I$ of height $\geq 2$.
+This is rather limiting for us.
+First, we are interested in obtaining potential global results like those in \cite{BhattCarvajalRojasGrafSchwedeTucker}.
+Second, the case $I=\mmm$ is most interesting for surfaces singularities yet we are interested in higher dimensions.
+We take a closer look at Boutot's arguments in \cite[III]{BoutotSchemaPicardLocal} to see what information on the cokernel of $\rho^1_{X,U}(G)$ we can still get.
+We introduce the following notation